haroldm566/kotlin-travelling-app/README.md

 - [x] Sketched wireframes of your application.
 - [x] Step-by-step user guide detailing each screen.
 - [x] (50%) Commented code is documented using KDoc ~~& generated to Markdown using Dokka.~~
-- [ ] URL to your application on Google Play Store.
+- [ ] (Pending Review) URL to your application on Google Play Store.
 - [ ] Continuous integration using GitHub Actions.
 - [x] Commit messages must reflect the context of each functional requirement change.